himanshuteotia/angle-one-mcp-server/README.md

 4. **Environment Setup**
    - Make sure your server is running
-   - Configure environment variables in Claude AI settings
+   - Click "Edit Config" to configure environment variables
    - Test the connection using the test button in Claude AI MCP settings

+5. **Features in Claude AI**
+   - Auto-completion for API calls
+   - TypeScript type checking
+   - Inline documentation
+   - Error handling with detailed messages
+   - Context-aware suggestions

 ### Using the MCP